 This update should help people behind the wheel keep their eyes on the road.
 The main controls in the center info-entertainment, or infotainment, stack that show speed and cruise distance will also be moved to the steering wheel.

-Currently, the buttons available there are not labeled so it’s easy to assign them other functions.
-The right-hand scroll wheels will take over speed controls while the buttons flanking it will set follow distance when pressed.
-In doing so, the drivers will have more options at their fingertips and could keep their eyes focused on the road ahead.
+Currently, the buttons on the steering are unlabeled and made easy to assign to other functions.
+The right-hand scroll wheels will be set to control speed while the buttons flanking it will set follow distance.
+In doing so, drivers will have more options at their fingertips and can keep their eyes focused on the road ahead.

-It’s not enough to guarantee absolute safety in the vehicle, but it’s a good start.
+It’s not enough to guarantee absolute safety in a self-driving vehicle, but it’s a good start.